-14. Research outputs will be assessed for the quality of original research they include.
+- 12. Research outputs will be assessed for the quality of original research they include.
 The Panel will accept the submission of review articles only where they contain a significant component of unpublished research or new insight.
 Such outputs will be judged only on their original research or novelty of insight.
 In general, the Panel recognises that the process of peer review entails careful refereeing of papers submitted to academic publishing outlets.
-The Panel therefore discourages the submission of outputs that have not undergone a peer-review/refereeing process prior to publication, apart from new devices, software, computer code, algorithms, prototypes, demonstrations, products and processes, which the Panel considers to be non-traditional outputs.

-15. The Panel will consider subsequent editions of previous work only where they contain significant new material and research contributions.
+The Panel therefore discourages the submission of outputs that have not undergone a peer-review/refereeing process prior to publication, apart from new devices software, computer code, algorithms, prototypes, demonstrations, datasets, products and processes, which the Panel considers to be non-traditional outputs. - 13.
+The Panel will consider subsequent editions of previous work only where they contain significant new materials and research contribution.
 In situations where authors have published a conference paper and then subsequently extended it for journal publication, with both publications having appeared within the assessment period, the Panel disallows submission of both the conference paper and journal paper, either by the same author or by different authors.
-More generally, the Panel discourages submission of two or more outputs containing a significant overlap in content.
+More generally, the Panel discourages submission of two or more outputs containing a significant overlap in content. - 14.
+Other than the requirement in paragraph 18(a) of the General Panel Guidelines, the Panel does not require a brief statement of no more than 100 words be submitted for each output item to specify the originality and significance of the output.